pcl-team/dpc-compiler/ppt.md

 - The main concept here is to utilise program models and Deep Learning, to learn code patterns for the GPUs.
 - This has the potential to generate novel optimisation than just figure out optimisation parameter as per typical use of machine learning.

+# Transpilers: (Restructing Compilers)

+## Concept

+- I couldn't find the source code of the Intel compatiblity tool.
+- We propose of have a restructuring compiler that targets:
+  - OpenMP
+  - OpenACC
+  - OpenCL
+  - CUDA

 ## {.standout}

 Thank you!